hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

       tls=<true|false>
       tlsca_cert_path="<relay-tls-ca-certificate-path>"
       ```
-    - To communicate with a driver using TLS, specify the driver's TLS CA certificate in `tlsca_cert_path` (currently only one certificate can be configured) and set `tls` to `true` by extending that driver's section as follows (*Note*: this CA certificate must match the certificate used by the driver in its configuration file, which we will examine later):
+    - To communicate with a driver using TLS, specify the driver's TLS CA certificate in `tlsca_cert_path` (currently only one certificate can be configured) and set `tls` to `true` by extending that driver's section as follows (*Note*: this CA certificate must match the certificate used by the driver using the `DRIVER_TLS_CERT_PATH` property in its `.env` configuration file, which we will examine later):
       ```
       [drivers]
       [drivers.<driver-name>]